scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 :cite:`Horsager2009,Nanduri2012`.
-Here we present an open-source implementation of these models as part of *pulse2percept*, a Python-based simulation framework that relies solely on open-source contributions of the NumPy and SciPy stacks as well as the broader Python community.
+Here we present an open-source implementation of these models as part of *pulse2percept*, a Python-based simulation framework that relies solely on open-source contributions from the NumPy and SciPy stack, as well as the broader Python community.
 We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses suitable for human trials.